LucasEsca/PortFolioActualizando/README.md

 ## Additional Information

-The project was developed with Angular and Java, as a final test of a course, this version is more advanced, applying knowledge of the course in a deeper way, in order to develop them in a better way, it's a version in constant development for the moment.
+The project was developed with Angular and Java, as a final test of a course, this version is more advanced, applying knowledge of the course in a deeper way.
+It's a version in constant development.
-I based on Bootstrap, for the design of the page, complemented with the use of CSS.
+The page's layout implements Bootstrap with some CSS.
-TypeScript, for the creation and implementation of models and services.
+The creation and implementation of models and services uses TypeScript.
-Java, for the logic and definition of models, services and controllers.
-Use clevercloud, for data storage, firebase for image storage, render and firebase for hosting.
+Logic and definition of models, services and controllers utilices Java.
+Clevercloud, for data storage, firebase for image storage, render and firebase for hosting.

 ## Environment Variables

-It has variables to change the environment, from local to external, to test changes more easily and not affect negatively the version that is running.
+It has variables to change the environment, from local to external, to test changes more easily without affecting the version that's running.

 APIS for the BackEnd:
 - Local:` URL:http://localhost:8080/`
 -  External:` URL:https://backendfl1.onrender.com/`

-FrontEnd changes are only applied, when a deploy is applied, on the firebase.
+FrontEnd changes are only applied, if there's a deploy on the firebase.

 ## Previous Version

-https://forntendprueba.web.app This is the original version, the final test of the course, in which I made the changes and on which I will continue working, both in design and code.
+https://forntendprueba.web.app This is the original version, the final test of the course, in which I made the changes and continue working, both in design and code.

 ## Repositories of the previous version